-It was recently reported that the British Prime Minister, David Cameron, has stated that when British troops are finally withdrawn from Afghanistan, he will consider deploying them in the (Persian) Gulf area.
-He said this as prepared to visit several Gulf states for the purpose of sealing arms deals with such states as Oman and defence agreements with the United Arab Emirates.
+It was recently reported that the British Prime Minister, David Cameron, has stated that, when British troops are finally withdrawn from Afghanistan, he will consider deploying them in the (Persian) Gulf area.
+He said this as he prepared to visit several Gulf States for the purpose of sealing arms deals with such states as Oman, and defence agreements with the United Arab Emirates.

 To what extent can the United Kingdom continue to regard itself as the “mother of democracy” when it colludes with dictatorial rulers, despots and anachronistic religious/royal households in consolidating their power through the sale of arms.
 So too, what is meant by “significant defence cooperation”?
 Defending who or what?